lucarinaldii/spatial-gesture-web/src/lib/hand-tracking/README.md

 #### `<HandCursor />`

-Displays a hand cursor at the detected position.
+Displays a floating cursor that mirrors the detected hand.
+Scales/reflects based on pinch state and hand index.

 ```tsx
 <HandCursor